growi-dev/blog_content/_drafts/What-Who-Why.md

 I am not there yet.
 There is much I do not know.
 I am still learning the trade.
 My technical knowledge is as imperfect as is my ability to work as a smooth interface between business requirements and system design.

 To be able to build on what I do know and to gain the experience I need to evolve, I have to clarify my thoughts and structure my knowledge.
 And that is what this blog is about.
 It will be my personal log of that journey.
-Also there will be
+Also there will be cats.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjc4MTg3MSwtNDY1MDc0MDEyLDE2NTc3Nz
+eyJoaXN0b3J5IjpbLTEyODUwOTY2NTIsLTQ2NTA3NDAxMiwxNj
-A0MjksLTUyNzEyMjI3MywtOTQ0NDY3ODIzLDE0MjAwNTQyNDMs
+U3NzcwNDI5LC01MjcxMjIyNzMsLTk0NDQ2NzgyMywxNDIwMDU0
-LTEwMTAyMjM0MSwxMDU1OTgxNTI0LDIwMDc2MTAwODYsLTMzNj
+MjQzLC0xMDEwMjIzNDEsMTA1NTk4MTUyNCwyMDA3NjEwMDg2LC
-A5ODc4NSwxOTgzODM1NDI1LC0yMDA5Mjk3MDM3LC0xNTg0OTYx
+0zMzYwOTg3ODUsMTk4MzgzNTQyNSwtMjAwOTI5NzAzNywtMTU4
-MTQ3LC00NDQ2OTk5MTQsMTQ4MTY4OTEwMywtNjEwMzczNDc4LC
+NDk2MTE0NywtNDQ0Njk5OTE0LDE0ODE2ODkxMDMsLTYxMDM3Mz
-0xMDk5ODQzOTIsLTU1MTI1MjAyMCwxOTYzNjUzMTk0LDEyNTEx
+Q3OCwtMTA5OTg0MzkyLC01NTEyNTIwMjAsMTk2MzY1MzE5NCwx
-NDE0NjddfQ==
+MjUxMTQxNDY3XX0=
 -->